-For the purposes of FCOI, investigator means any person who shares responsibility for the design, conduct or reporting of the results of a sponsored project.
+For the purposes of FCOI, investigator means any person, regardless of title or position, who is responsible for the design, conduct or reporting of the results of a sponsored project.

 Many investigators have appointments at more than one institution.
 Any work performed at or on behalf of another institution at which an investigator holds a joint appointment is subject to that institution's policies.
 Please see Helpful Links at the bottom right hand corner of the page for links to financial conflict of interest information for some of our partner institutions, such as University of Washington and Fred Hutchinson Cancer Research Center.